Skip Navigation

 • 6-8 weeks of intensive pre-service training over the summer designed to equip candidates with the foundational skills to be classroom-ready on day-1

-• 8-12 weeks supervised teaching internship involving classroom-based teaching and other school-related responsibilities.
+• 100+ days supervised teaching internship/practicum involving classroom-based teaching and other school-related responsibilities.

 • During the internship phase, candidates assume all of the normal responsibilities and duties of a classroom teacher in their school placements with guidance and assistance from a supervising teacher.

-• 2-year teaching assignment along with additional professional learning opportunities and coursework
+• 3-year teaching assignment along with additional professional learning opportunities and coursework

-• Resident Teachers receive intensive support from a full-release Mentor Teacher to help strengthen and refine their instructional practice.
+• Resident Teachers receive intensive support from a full-release Induction Coach to help strengthen and refine their instructional practice.